Finjyliana/OIBSIP/social_engineering_report.md

 ## Impacts include:

-* Financial losses (fraudulent transfers, remediation costs).
+* Monetary losses (fraudulent transfers, remediation fees).

-* Data breaches and theft of intellectual property.

 * Operational downtime and disruption.

-* Reputational harm and loss of customer trust.
+* Reputational harm and lack of client trust.

 * Psychological Impact on staff.

 # 3. Recommendations to Prevent Social Engineering Attacks

-* Education and Awareness Training: Train all employees regularly, especially executives, on recognizing social engineering tactics and suspicious communications.
+* Education and Awareness Training: Educate all personnel frequently, executives, on recognizing social engineering methods and suspicious communications.

-* Simulated Social Engineering Exercises: Use phishing simulations and social engineering penetration tests to evaluate vulnerability and reinforce training.
+* Simulated Social Engineering Exercises: Do social engineering simulations and social engineering penetration tests to evaluate vulnerabilities and reinforce training.
 This helps the organisation spot who needs more education and awareness training.

 * Verification Procedures: Implement strict verification steps for sensitive requests like Multi-Factor Authentication (MFA), which can encompass of something you are (fingerprint) and something you know like a password or pin.
 Implement Zero Trust Policy- assume breach, never trust, verify all the time.

 * Access Controls and Physical Security: Have an Acceptable Use Policy (AUP), when and AUP is in place each employee will only have access the resources, they need.
 Have a biometric system by the gate to monitor or ensure that only the people who need to be there are present to prevent tailgating and unauthorized entry.

-* Secure Email Gateways and Filtering: Deploy advanced spam and phishing detection tools to filter malicious emails and links.
-Tools like SpamTitan is an AI-based filtering, phishing protection and malware scanning.
-To protect individual's personal emails use MailWasher to close all attack entries.
+* Secure Email Gateways and Filtering: Install superior spam and phishing detection equipment to filter out malicious emails and links. tools like SpamTitan are AI-based filtering, phishing protection and malware scanning.
+To shield character's non-public emails use MailWasher to shut all attack entries.

 * Incident Response Planning: Establish clear protocols for reporting suspicious activity and responding quickly to social engineering incidents.
 Make sure that the tabletop exercise is done properly so that any blind spots present can be dealt with.

-* Limit Information Exposure: Minimize publicly available personal or corporate information which attackers can use for pretexting or whaling.
-Also warn employees about posting work related information that could have detrimental consequences to the organisation.
+* Limit Information Exposure: Minimize publicly available private or company facts which attackers can use for pretexting or whaling. additionally warn personnel about posting associated information that could have detrimental results to the organization.

 * Regular Security Audits: Conduct risk assessments because it could reduce the impact of an attack because a mitigation strategy will be in place.
 Find weaknesses and ensure compliance with security policies.